itucsdb1834/itucsdb18/docs/source/user/cagla.rst

 Group Views
 --------------
-At the figure above, there ara owned groups of an user:
+At the figure above, there are owned groups of an user:

  .. figure:: pics/owned_groups.PNG
    :scale: 70 %